Jufg/Chat-App-ETH/docs/application-docs/README.md

 block and the transactions it contains. [[4]](#Bibliography-1)

 The individual transactions are stored in a so called "Merkle Tree".
-A Merkle Tree can be understood like a binary tree, except that in the Merkle Tree the root is generated from the leaves of the tree (cf. Figure 3).
+A Merkle Tree can be understood like a binary tree, except that in the Merkle Tree the root is generated from the leaves of the tree (cf. _figure 3_).
 For this purpose, the hash values of the transactions are stored in the leaves.
 From two leaves the node above it is created.
 It contains a hash value that is formed from the two leaves.
 In the end, only the root of the tree remains.
 This hash value is also called "root hash" and is stored in the block.